chunliu/ready-lab-manual/manual.md

     ![Configure debug](https://readylab.z19.web.core.windows.net/images/ex1/debug-configure.png)

-1. Open `HelloController.json` and set a breakpoint on the code, `return "Hello, Spring Boot!";`.
+1. Open `HelloController.java` and set a breakpoint on the code, `return "Hello, Spring Boot!";`.
 1. Press `F5` or click **Start Debugging** button on the Debug Panel.
 1. When the application is running, open a browser and visit `http://localhost:8080`.
 The breakpoint should be hit, as shown in the screenshot below.
 Press `F5` or click **Continue** and you will see the page in the browser.